Cutting Board Care Instructions: Tips for Long-Lasting Use

 How to Clean

-NEVER place the cutting boards in the dishwasher or microwave.
-The heat and moisture will expand the wood fibers and the board will crack and splinter.
+NEVER put the board in the dishwasher or microwave.
+The heat and moisture will swell the wood fibers, and the board will crack or splinter.

-NEVER let the board sit in water prior to cleaning.
+NEVER let the board sit in water before cleaning.

 Use Instructions